Teinc3/TerriEngine/README.md

 ## Note
 This engine is simplified and NOT a perfect representation of the game engine.
 Some discrepancies may include:
 - Multiplayer interactions are not supported.
-- The engine does not support interest change due to high troop count or high land count.
+- The engine does not support interest change due to high land count.
 It is assumed to decrease at a linear rate.